hibernate/quarkus-local-cache/README.md

 # quarkus-local-cache

-A Hibernate Cache optimised for Quarkus
+A 2nd level cache implementation for Hibernate ORM optimised for Quarkus

+This is a project in very early stages; more details TBD